Some Connections Between Discrepancy, Finite Gap Properties, and Pair Correlations: Introduction

 for some $0 < \alpha \leq 1$ and all $K \leq N/2$.
 Then there exists an integer $N_0 > 0$ such that for all $N \in \mathbb{N}, N \geq N_0$, and arbitrary $K$ satisfying

 we have

-\end{theorem} In comparison to the result in \cite{GL17}, our condition on $K$ is a little bit stronger but in exchange the theorem can be formulated more compact.
-From this result we can immediately deduce the following corollary in a very similar manner as in \cite{GL17}. \begin{corollary} If the sequence $(x_n)_{n \in \mathbb{N}}$ in $[0,1)$ has converging number variance for an exponent $0 < \alpha < 1$, then it is uniformly distributed. \end{corollary} The corollary was proven for Poissonian pair correlations in \cite{ALP18} independent of \cite{GL17} by a different type of argument.
-Also the statement for the number variance is well-known due to Steinerberger in \cite{Ste20}.
+\end{theorem} In comparison to the result in \cite{GL17}, our condition on $K$ is a little bit stronger but in exchange the theorem can be formulated more compactly.
+From this result we can immediately deduce the following corollary in a very similar manner as in \cite{GL17}. \begin{corollary} If the sequence $(x_n)_{n \in \mathbb{N}}$ in $[0,1)$ has $\alpha$-pair correlations for an $0 < \alpha < 1$, then it is uniformly distributed. \end{corollary} The corollary was proven for Poissonian pair correlations in \cite{ALP18} independent of \cite{GL17} by a different type of argument.
+Also the statement for $\alpha$-pair correlations is well-known due to Steinerberger in \cite{Ste20}.
 An alternative proof was moreover given in \cite{Coh21}.\\[12pt] It is enlightening to compare Corollary~\ref{cor:kronecker_mult} in dimension $d=1$ more closely to a result from \cite{LS20} which traces back the non-Poissonian pair correlations of Kronecker sequences to their finite gap property.
 Before we come to it let us at first recall the so-called three gap theorem.
-We formulate it here in terms of the Ostrowski expansion, as it is implicitly done in \cite{PSZ16}, see also \cite{Wei20} for a slightly different formulation.
-For that purpose let $z \in \mathbb{R} \setminus \mathbb{Q}$ have continued fraction expansion $[a_0,a_1,a_2,\ldots]$ with convergents $p_n/q_n$ (see Section~\ref{sec:disc_pair}).
-Then $N \in \mathbb{N}$ can be uniquely written as
+We formulate it here similarly as in \cite{AB98} (without the point $0$) and for that purpose denote the continued fraction expansion of $z \in \mathbb{R} \setminus \mathbb{Q}$ by $[a_0,a_1,a_2,\ldots]$ and let the convergents be $p_n/q_n$ (see Section~\ref{sec:disc_pair}). \begin{theorem}[Three Gap Theorem] Let $(nz)_{n \in \mathbb{N}}$ be the Kronecker sequence of $z \in \mathbb{R} \setminus \mathbb{Q}$ and write $N \in \mathbb{N}$ uniquely as